Medical expert of the article

 Blood supply: lateral tarsal and peroneal arteries.

-Function: participates in the extension of the big toe.
+Function: Participates in the extension of the big toe.

-Muscles of foot sole
+Muscles of the sole of the foot

-Medial group of foot soles
+Medial group of muscles of the sole of the foot

 Innervation: medial plantar nerve (LV-SI).